Halifax Landlord Insurance Have Irritated Me

 I’m sorry, but for some reason your direct debit payments were cancelled, that’s why we cancelled your policy.
 Your last payment was in June.
 It was a mistake on our end.

 I was surprised because, as I explained, I hadn’t changed or cancelled anything.
-Can payments really just stop as randomly as that?
-Surely that’s a massive security issue, right?
+I’m left wondering, can payments really just stop as randomly as that?
+If so, surely that’s a gigantic security issue, right?

 Yes.
 The error was on our end, so you would have still been able to make a claim.